wp-plugins/post-pay-counter/readme.txt

 5. That's it, you are done!
 You can now check the stats page to browse all the countings.

 == Frequently Asked Questions ==
-= You said I could pay per visit.
+= 1.
+You said I could pay per visit.
 How do I do that? = The plugin does not keep track of visits, it can only keep it in mind when computing the payment.
 You either need to have a plugin who keeps track of visits, and put the post_meta name of the field in which it stores the visits (must be a number), or get the PRO version of Post Pay Counter and use your Google Analytics account to get visits data.

+= 2.
+I try to personalize settings per user, but when I reload the options seem not to get saved = Make sure you have the permission *Let users know if other users have personalized settings*.

-= I installed the plugin but it does not show up in the menu.
+= 3.
+I installed the plugin but it does not show up in the menu.
 Also, if I go to the settings page, it says I am not authorized =
 That is probably due to a permissions manager plugin you have on your blog.
 Check that capabilities *post_pay_counter_access_stats* and *post_pay_counter_manage_options* are correctly assigned and working.

-= I don't want errors to be logged =
+= 4.
+I don't want errors to be logged =
 Set to *false* the constant *PPC_DEBUG_LOG* in *post-pay-counter.php*, it is located at line 44.
 From this: *define( 'PPC_DEBUG_LOG', true );*
 It must become: *define( 'PPC_DEBUG_LOG', false );*